internetarchive/video_archiving_insights/README.md

-# video_archiving_insights
+# Video Archiving Insights

-A dashboard for video archiving insights based on accumulated metadata
+A dashboard for video archiving insights based on accumulated metadata.